Dominik7131/Conceptual-Modeling-LLM-Assistant/docs/architecture.md

 <br/>

-- when the user is creating his conceptual model on the frontend he can call our [LLM assistant server](backend-dev.md#llm-assistant-server) throught the UI for some help
+- when the user is creating his conceptual model on the frontend he can call our [LLM assistant server](backend-dev.md#llm-assistant-server) through the UI for some help
 - when the LLM assistant server is called a corresponding method is called on the instance of the `LLMAssistant` class from the `utils/llm_assistant.py` script

 - now the following needs to be done: